anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 6}
 ```

 Your task is to get `ctarget` to execute the code for `touch1` when `getbuf` executes its return statement, rather than returning to test.
-Note that your exploit string may also corrupt parts of the stack not directly related to the this modified return statement, but that's OK with us, since `touch1` causes the program to exit directly.
+Note that your exploit string may also corrupt parts of the stack not directly related to the this modified return statement, but that's OK with us, since `touch1` causes the program to exit directly (via a call to `exit(0)`).

 Some Advice: